mbloch/mapshaper/README.md

 ###Introduction

-[Mapshaper](http://www.mapshaper.org) is a program for simplifying cartographic lines while preserving the topological relationships between adjacent polygons and intersecting polyline paths.
+Mapshaper is a program for simplifying cartographic lines while preserving the topological relationships between adjacent polygons and intersecting polyline paths.
+The current version can be found at [mapshaper.org](http://www.mapshaper.org).

-This software was inspired by the original mapshaper program, which I wrote at the University of Wisconsin, Madison in 2006-2007.
+This software is loosely based on the original MapShaper program that I wrote at the University of Wisconsin, Madison in 2006-2007.
 That version is still available [here](http://mapshaper.com/test/MapShaper.swf).

-The new mapshaper was rewritten from scratch in JavaScript and improves on the original version in a few ways.
-The old mapshaper sent data to a server to be processed; the new version does all its processing locally, so the program can be used offline and user data stays private.
+The new mapshaper was rewritten from scratch in JavaScript and improves on the original in a few ways.
+The earlier program sent data to a server to be processed; the new version does all its processing locally, so the program can be used offline and user data stays private.
 The new version has a better algorithm for topology processing.
-And there is a non-interactive script in addition to the web-based tool.
+There is also a commandline script that runs in [Node.js](http://nodejs.org).

 ###Interactive tool

 To set up mapshaper's web interface for online use, copy the files in gui/www/ to a web server.
 All processing is done in the browser; there is no backend service to run.

 Browser compatibility: The web interface works well in recent versions of Chrome and Firefox.
-Chrome seems more likely to run out of memory when loading large .shp files (say, >300MB).
+Chrome seems more likely to run out of memory when loading large .shp files (say, >200MB).
 Exporting doesn't work in Safari.
 Opera and Internet Explorer are not supported.

 To run the mapshaper gui directly from the filesystem, open gui/www/index.html in a web browser.
 Firefox works well in this mode; offline exporting is not fully supported in Chrome.